klhuillier/con-error/README.md

 Promise.resolve(conError) !== conError; // true with native Promise
 ```

-Furthermore, the inheritance chain of ConError is an Error and not a Promise.
+The inheritance chain of ConError is an Error and not a Promise.
+As a result, testing
-As a result, testing with `instanceof` will indicate it is not a Promise.
+with `instanceof` will indicate it is not a Promise.

 ```javascript
 conError instanceof Error; // true